Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/README.md

 ### Upload custom logs as IEnumerable

 You can upload logs using either the `LogsIngestionClient.Upload` or the `LogsIngestionClient.UploadAsync` method.
-In these two methods, logs are passed in a generic IEnumerable type.
-Additionally, there is an UploadLogsOptions options parameter in which a serializer, concurrency, and EventHandler can be set.
+In these two methods, logs are passed in a generic `IEnumerable` type.
+Additionally, there's an `UploadLogsOptions`-typed parameter in which a serializer, concurrency, and EventHandler can be set.

 ```C# Snippet:UploadLogDataIEnumerableAsync
 var endpoint = new Uri("<data_collection_endpoint_uri>");